Child Custody in North Carolina (2026)

 • The wishes of the child, considered in light of the child’s age and maturity

+The statute specifically identifies acts of domestic violence between the parties, or between a party and a child in the household, as a factor the court must consider.
 The absence of a rigid statutory checklist does not mean the analysis is informal.
 North Carolina courts are expected to make findings of fact that support their custody decisions, and appellate courts review those findings to ensure they are grounded in evidence.

 Child Preference